 When this Georgian mansion was originally constructed and subsequently rebuilt by the Barings in the 1760s, it was without doubt the jewel in the crown for the landed gentry in East Devon due to its commanding position overlooking the Exe estuary.
 And so it remains today.
 Lympstone Manor stands in splendid isolation amidst its 28 acres of parkland, a haven for wildlife and surrounded by unspoiled countryside.
 Yet with its proximity to Exeter on one hand, the sea on the other, and with excellent transportation links (road, rail and air), Lympstone Manor remains an easily accessible and perfect rural retreat.

-For more information see www.visitdevon.co.uk
+For more information see WWW.VISITDEVON.CO.UK

-In summer, the Exe estuary is populated by leisure boats on moorings and from the viewpoint of our terrace or from your luxurious bedroom you can watch dinghy regattas, or perhaps kitesurfers skimming over the water’s surface.
-But come the winter, the boats and toys are put away and the estuary belongs once again to one of the richest and most varied populations of birds found anywhere in the country.
+In summer, the Exe estuary is populated by leisure boats on moorings and from the viewpoint of our terrace or from your luxurious bedroom you can watch dinghy regattas, or perhaps kite-surfers skimming over the water’s surface.
+But come the winter, the boats and toys are put away and the estuary belongs, once again, to one of the richest and most varied populations of birds found anywhere in the country.

 As a designated SSSI (Site of Special Scientific Interest), the Exe estuary extends 10km south from Exeter to the open sea at Dawlish Warren.
-This unique habitat is made up of river and tidal estuary waters, foreshore, low-lying land, saltmarshes, mudflats, the rare and unusual double spit across the mouth of the estuary (visible at low tide), and the sand dunes of Dawlish Warren.
+This unique habitat is made up of river and tidal estuary waters, foreshore, low-lying land, salt-marshes, mudflats, the rare and unusual double spit across the mouth of the estuary (visible at low tide), and the sand dunes of Dawlish Warren.
 This complex of coastal habitats supports internationally important numbers of wintering and migratory waterbirds.

 Yet the estuary remains a working habitat, too.
 Exe mussels are cultivated in the estuary, just in front of Lympstone Manor; scallops are picked by hand from the Lyme Bay sea bed by scuba divers; the Compass Rose, a day-fishing boat, works out of Lympstone village; and commercial trawlers still land a varied catch at Exmouth docks throughout the year.

 The Jurassic Coast begins in nearby Exmouth and extends some 95 miles to the east along the Devon and Dorset coast as far Studland Bay.
-Here the story of our Earth is revealed across 185 million years, as the geology of the cliffs records the Triassic, Jurassic and Creteaceous periods, a journey that recalls a time of deserts, tropical seas, ancient forests, and lush swamps, all recorded in the rocks.
+Here the story of our Earth is revealed across 185 million years, as the geology of the cliffs records the Triassic, Jurassic and Cretaceous periods – a journey that recalls a time of deserts, tropical seas, ancient forests, and lush swamps, all recorded in the rocks.